 Born in 1859, Dreyfuss began his military training at a fairly early age and moved steadily up the ranks.
 By the age of thirty he had been promoted to Captain and was continuing his military studies at the French war college.
 Though he faced a degree of anti-Semitism there, he managed to progress.

-However, in 1894, Dreyfuss was arrested and convicted of treason in a secret court martial, and sentenced to life imprisonment.
-When an independent investigation later established his innocence, the French authorities staged a cover-up and exiled the officer who had presented the evidence that cleared Dreyfuss.
-By then, however, word of the incident had spread and there was a public outcry for Dreyfuss' release.
+In 1894, Dreyfuss was arrested and convicted of treason in a secret court martial, and sentenced to life imprisonment.
+When an independent investigation later established his innocence, the French authorities staged a cover-up and exiled the officer who had presented the new evidence.
+By then however, word of the scandal had spread and there was public outcry for Dreyfuss' release.